 To start your UK car valuation, enter your number plate into the box above and click the 'Get Valuation' button.
 If you don't know the number plate of the vehicle you want to value, you can select the car's details using the lists below.

 The Utility of Online HPI Reports When Buying a Used Vehicle

 Buying a used car is perceived by many shoppers to be a gamble and a guessing game.
 Sure, the car might look great on the outside and it might even run really well when test driving it on country roads and highways.
 But, just like every driver has a history, every vehicle has a story to tell.
 That story can involve maintenance problems, accidents, odometer tampering, and a number of other concerns which can lead to problems down the road, long after the actual sale of the vehicle has been completed and the old owner is out of the picture.

-These unpleasant surprises can all be discovered before the sale actually occurs, however, using an online HPI report.
+These unpleasant surprises can all be discovered before the sale actually occurs, however, using a free vehicle history report.
 HPI, which stands for Hire Purchase Information, can uncover unsavory details about virtually any vehicle currently offered for sale.
 For those considering a new vehicle, an HPI report should be considered absolutely a requirement before finalizing a sale.
 Here's what can be uncovered.